 in the simulations.
 One set of simulations includes all observed

 forcings, and is thereby aimed at closely reproducing

 observations.
 Three idealized sets exclude ENSO variability,

 volcanic aerosol forcing, and QBO in tropical stratospheric

 in the tropical stratosphere in the four sets quantify the impact

 of ENSO, volcanic events and the QBO in attributing

 quasi-decadal changes to the solar cycle in the model simulations.
-It is

-Chichón in 1982 and Mt.
-Pinatubo in 1991), that are concurrent
+El Chichón in 1982 and Mt.
+Pinatubo in 1991).
+This is caused

-this is not the case in the tropical lower stratosphere, at least in a 45 yr record.
+case in the tropical lower stratosphere, at least in a 45 yr simulation.